New Age Spiritual Narcissism

 A lot people on the pseudo-spiritual path cannot accept the truth, especially when it’s concerning themselves.
 A truth that does not fit their false perception of themselves or their perceived reality is immediately rejected.

 Pseudo-spirituality can easily be spotted through people’s morals and how skillfully they can compartmentalize their morals when it comes to different areas of their life.
-If there is an incongruence in what they say and what they do, in particular when it comes to morals and ethics when relating to different people, then there are definitely some elements of pseudo-spirituality going on there.
+If there is an incongruence in what they say and what they do, in particular when it comes to morals and ethics when relating to different people, then there are definitely some elements of pseudo-spirituality or spiritual narcissism going on there.
 In psychology, this is actually known as cognitive distortion, where people internally justify their wrong doings but cannot accept the same justifications when other people do it.

 When you learn spiritual concepts on the mental conscious level, it’s very easy then for your own wounded ego to use these very concepts to suit your shadow agendas and any underlying commitments you have to hold on to your emotional wounds and addictions.